Restore Your Teeth's Natural Appearance and Sensation

 Frequently Asked Questions

 Dental composite fillings, also known as tooth-coloured fillings, are made from a mixture of plastic and fine glass particles.
-They are used to repair a tooth affected by decay, cracks, fractures, or wear, blending seamlessly with the natural colour of your teeth to restore your smile and biting strength.
+They are used to repair teeth affected by decay, cracks, fractures, or wear, blending seamlessly with your natural tooth colour to restore both appearance and function.

-The longevity of composite fillings can vary depending on factors such as the size of the filling, its location, and your oral hygiene practices.
-On average, they can last anywhere from 5 to 10 years.
-Maintaining good oral hygiene and regular dental check-ups can help maximize their lifespan.
+The longevity of composite fillings depends on factors like the size of the filling, its location, and your oral hygiene.
+On average, composite fillings last between 5 to 10 years.
+Regular dental check-ups and good oral hygiene can help extend their lifespan.

-Whether composite fillings are better than amalgam (silver) fillings depends on your needs and preferences.
-Composite fillings are more aesthetically pleasing due to their natural colour, and they require less removal of tooth structure compared to amalgam fillings.
-However, amalgams are known for their durability and longevity, especially for fillings in the back teeth.
+The choice between composite and amalgam fillings depends on your needs and preferences.
+Composite fillings are more aesthetically pleasing due to their natural colour and require less removal of tooth structure than amalgam fillings.
+However, amalgam fillings are known for their durability, particularly in back teeth.

 Yes, composite fillings can be used on both front and back teeth.
-They are particularly popular for front teeth due to their natural appearance.
-For back teeth, which endure more chewing force, composites are suitable but may wear down more quickly than amalgam fillings in these areas.
+They are especially popular for front teeth due to their natural appearance.
+For back teeth, while composite fillings are suitable, they may wear down more quickly than amalgam fillings because of the higher chewing forces in these areas.

-The process typically involves numbing the area around the tooth, removing decay, and preparing the tooth for the filling.
-The composite material is then applied in layers, with each layer being hardened using a special light.
-Finally, the filling is shaped to match the tooth’s natural contours and polished to prevent wear and staining.
-The entire process usually takes one visit to the dentist.
+The process involves numbing the area around the tooth, removing decay, and preparing the tooth for the filling.
+The composite material is applied in layers, with each layer hardened using a special light.
+The filling is then shaped to match the tooth’s natural contours and polished to prevent wear and staining.
+The entire procedure usually takes one visit to the dentist.